 NZ Funds' trade execution policy applies to the trading of securities that are directly managed by NZ Funds.
 It requires that all trades are entered with approved counterparties, and that the list of approved counterparties is regularly reviewed.
-The trade execution policy is administered by the Investment Committee.
+The trade execution policy is endorsed by the NZ Funds Board and administered by the Investment Committee.
+Any changes to the policy must be approved by the NZ Funds Board.